Courses may include

 PRNS 2014 - Oncology Nursing and Palliative Care

 This course describes the concepts of oncology nursing and the role of the Practical Nurse in assisting the client and family to deal with loss and death.
-Students will also develop an understanding of the concepts related to palliative care based on Cancer Care Nova Scotia Palliative Care Front-line Education.
+Students will also develop an understanding of the concepts related to palliative care based on Learning Essentials for Palliative Care (LEAP).

 PRNS 2017 - Maternal Child Nursing

 This course provides the learner with an introduction to the role of the Practical Nurse in maternal and child care, emphasizing evidenced based practice.
 The learner will be able to explore the concept of family development employing Orem’s theory of self-care.
 The learner will develop an understanding of families as social systems within a community.

 PRNS 2018 - Health Promotion and Community Nursing

 This course is designed to prepare the learner with an understanding of the factors that affect health and wellness both on an individual and community level.
 The learner will examine risk factors to health, safety issues and the effect of stress and adaptation.
 The learner will explore the role of the Practical Nurse in community health.

 PRNS 2022 - Mental Health Nursing